Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 • Holy Saturday is a day of silence and meditation.

-• Big day!
-Easter Sunday and Christ's resurrection
+• Easter Sunday and Christ's resurrection

 Book tickets for the Papal Audience

-2. Celebrate the birthday of the Eternal City like a Roman
+2. Celebrate the birthday of the Eternal City

-At the Natale di Roma celebration| ©carlo
+At the celebration of the Natale di Roma| ©carlo

-At the Natale di Roma celebration| ©carlo
+At the celebration of the Natale di Roma| ©carlo

-At this festival you will relive the wars between the Roman battalions, watch the spectacle of fire and the historical re-enactments in the Circus Maximus and the Roman Forum.
-It is so real that you will feel like you are living in the time of the emperors!
+At this festival you will relive the wars between the Roman battalions, you will see the spectacle of fire and the historical re-enactments in the Circus Maximus and the Roman Forum.
+It's so real!
+In addition, the programme includes dancing, fireworks and shows all over the city.

-Book a visit to the Colosseum, the Forum and the Palatine Hill
+Book a visit to the Colosseum, Forum and Palatine Hill

 3. Taste the best artichokes in the world

-Works made in artichokes at the Festival| ©Luigi Cicillini
+Works made from artichokes at the Festival| ©Luigi Cicillini

-Works made in artichokes at the Festival| ©Luigi Cicillini
+Works made from artichokes at the Festival| ©Luigi Cicillini

-Book a gastronomic tour of Rome
+Book a food tour of Rome

-4. Relax on the terraces of bohemian Trastevere
+4. Relax on the terraces of Trastevere

 Trastevere's picturesque terraces| ©Unsplash